We guarantee to beat your new insurance quote or renewal premium from any other insurer.

-New customer only.
+New policies only.
 Cover on an equivalent basis to ours.
 Excludes policies with home emergency cover added.
 Qualifying criteria apply.
 Terms & Conditions.

 Employers' liability insurance covers you in the event that one of your employees is injured or becomes ill due to the work they do for you and decides to make a claim against you.
 For example, if an employee receives insufficient training and injures themselves whilst using a piece of machinery, they could file a claim against you.